 The 2012 game drew the game's second-highest-rated telecast in a decade and third-highest in its 21-year history.
 Boise State's thrilling 28-26 victory over first-time visitor Washington earned a rating of 3.3 on ESPN.
 The only game that drew a better rating was played on Christmas Day 2001 as Utah's win over USC remains the highest-rated Las Vegas Bowl in history with a household TV rating of 4.7.

-The 2014 Las Vegas Bowl hosted the Utes of the University of Utah and the Rams from Colorado State University.
-For the second consecutive year, ABC broadcasted the game for a 12:30pm PT kickoff.
+The 2014 Las Vegas Bowl featured the Utes of the University of Utah and the Rams from Colorado State University.
+For the second consecutive year, ABC broadcast the game for a 12:30pm PT kickoff.
 The Utes jumped out to an early 35-0 lead and held BYU to a final score of 35-28.

 DID YOU KNOW?